Ricardo-Marques/talking-observables/README.md

 Backpressure is just one example of the control that reactive programming gives you over the prioritization of events, and the speed at which they are processed, with minimal code changes.

-## All find and dandy, surely there's some disadvantages
+## All fine and dandy, surely there's some disadvantages

 ### - It can be difficult to debug